avxsynth-testing/avxsynth-wiki/Testing-Summary.md

 MessageClip

- * Width and height parameters are not respected.
-The clip will always be 640x480.
+ * The shrink parameter is ignored.
+Clip will always obey width and height parameters.

 ColorBars